percona/percona-xtradb-cluster/doc-pxc/source/manual/xtrabackup_sst.rst

 ==================================================================

 .. note::
+    In following options:

-    In following options, non-integer options which have no default are disabled if not set. ":Match: Yes" implies that options should match on donor and joiner (in their cnf). ":Recommended: Yes" implies the value which is recommended.
-Also, in following options, path always means full path.
+        * Non-integer options which have no default are disabled if not set.

+        * ":Match: Yes" implies that options should match on donor and joiner (in their cnf).

+        * ":Recommended: Yes" implies the value which is recommended.

+        * In following options, path always means full path.

+        * Following options are only applicable for **PXC 5.5.32** and above.
+For 5.5.31 PXC refer to documentation in wsrep_sst_xtrabackup.

 .. option:: streamfmt